HaoTang0619/dynamodb-transformer/README.md

   - `['uuid.abc', 'def.name[0]', 'ghi']` => `ProjectionExpression: '#n_0.abc, def.#n_1[0], ghi'`
 - `update`:

-  - 4 functions are available from `dynamodb-transformer/update` as follow:
+  - 4 functions are available from `dynamodb-transformer` as follow:
     - `SET`, `REMOVE`, `ADD`, `DELETE`
   - `SET` can be omitted by passing the value directly.
   - 3 other functions are available for special expressions of `SET`: